A lush greenery spritz in any room may make it appear fresh and welcoming. Indoor succulents have grown quite popular in recent years.

 Succulents may go for weeks without watering because their leaves and stems hold a lot of water.
 Indoor succulents can survive for a time if they are minimally watered, but if you want them to flourish, you must follow the “soak and dry” method.

 If your succulent house plants are not in direct sunlight, you may need to water them even less frequently.
-If your succulent’s newest or uppermost leaves are shrivelling, be wary of fading leaves.
+If your succulent’s newest or uppermost leaves are shriveling, be wary of fading leaves.
 If it’s simply the ones around the bottom of the stem that are close to the ground, you shouldn’t be concerned.

 Indoor succulents require a minimum of six hours of direct sunlight every day.
 If you’re looking after succulents outside, this is a simple task.